Paris FC: Crest evolution

-The club's first crest was consisted of a blue football features a minimalist circular design centered around a stylized white nave, a direct reference to the coat of arms of the city of Paris.
+The club's first crest was consisted of a blue football featured a minimalist circular design centered around a stylized white nave, a direct reference to the coat of arms of the city of Paris.
 The nave symbolizes the Nautes, a powerful guild of boatmen and merchants who managed the Parisian municipality during the Middle Ages.
-The surrounding circle is blue with red and white outlines, subtly echoing the French tricolore, reinforcing the club’s identity as deeply Parisian and French.
+The surrounding circle was blue with red and white outlines, subtly echoing the French tricolore, reinforcing the club's identity as deeply Parisian and French.

 In the 1990s and 2000s, Paris FC adopted a more ornate and complex crest shaped like a stylized football, the badge incorporated dark blue and black tones.
 At the top of the crest, a detailed rendering of the Eiffel Tower asserting the club's Parisian identity, while the central nave remained as a consistent symbol of the city's medieval and municipal legacy.

 From 2011 onwards, Paris FC introduced a logo is shaped like a navy blue shield with rounded sky blue contours, exuding a professional and polished appearance.
 A stylized Eiffel Tower dominated the design, rendered in a minimalist and elegant line form, reinforcing the club's deep connection to the city of Paris.
 At the base of the crest, the nave reappeared once more, with the "Paris FC" written on top.